-When you’re starting to plan for air conditioning installation in Middle Georgia, we know that cost is at the top of your list of questions.
+When you’re starting to plan for air conditioning installation in Milledgeville and Middle Georgia, we know that cost is at the top of your list of questions.
 The good news is that installing a new air conditioner might be more reasonable than you realize, because of rebates, our special offers and financing for qualified customers.
 You’ll also receive better energy efficiency, which will typically pay off over its life span through less expensive utility bills.

 Here’s what to prepare for when you’re replacing your air conditioner.

 When to Replace Your Air Conditioner

 Knowing when to repair or replace your air conditioner can be difficult.
 Here’s what our pros advise.

 - Your air conditioner is older than 10 years old.
 While some might last longer, many air conditioners work for around 15 years with regular maintenance.
 We advise prepping for air conditioning replacement around the 10-year point.
 Even if you replace it when it’s only a decade old, the U.S. Department of Energy says this tweak could save you 20-40% on cooling expenses.